Learn about Stress, its impact, and how to deal with it

 - dizzy spells

 - loss of interest in usual activities

 It is important to remain attentive to such symptoms and to have a stress management system in place to counter the adverse affects of stress.

 Dealing With Stress

 Understanding the cause of stress can be the first step toward dealing with it; however, understanding alone, or even eliminating the cause, is not necessarily going to eliminate stress.

-This course helps you understand what stress is, it's causes, ways of responding and coping, and more.
-It may help you to help others; and it may help you to help yourself as well.
+Studying our Stress Management course may help you to help others, and it may help you to help yourself as well.